redhat-appstudio/managed-gitops/docs/components.md

 - [App Studio Controller]: Responsible for interfacing with other components of App Studio, including watching them and creating corresponding API objects in the GitOps Serice.
 For example: When an Argo CD `Application` resource is created, we might create a corresponding `GitOpsDeployment` resource.
 - [App Studio Shared]: Go types and CRDs for the AppStudio Environment API.
 - [Backend Shared]: group of libraries shared among the rest of the components.
-The frontend code is merely a mock collection of react pages created using [PatternFly](https://www.patternfly.org/) which is using dummy data to portray a very basic idea of how UI might look like.
-The actual UI for the same will differ.

 For detailed step-by-step guide on how each component works, check the `README` file of each individual component.